Darlings (film): Production

-Pre-production started by early January 2021 and the film was planned for 2021 release, itwas announced on behalf of Red Chillies Entertainment through a motion poster by Shah Rukh Khan on March 1, 2021.
+Pre-production started by early January 2021 and the film was planned for 2021 release, it was announced on behalf of Red Chillies Entertainment through a motion poster by Shah Rukh Khan on March 1, 2021.
 Set in Mumbai against the backdrop of a conservative lower-middle-class neighborhood, the film was hinted as a story of a quirky mother-daughter duo, sailing through circumstances with courage and love.
 Also, the motion poster, as a statutory warning translated to: "Offending women can be very injurious to your health".
 The film marks Alia Bhatt's first production, under the banner Eternal Sunshine Productions'.
 Apart from Bhatt playing the lead, Shefali Shah was roped in to play the parallel lead, followed by Roshan Mathew and Vijay Varma.
 Producer Gaurav Verma (Red Chillies Entertainment) mentioned: "Darlings is a move forward in a direction where they would want to collaborate with fresh talent and nurture their perspective."
 Talking about the casting, the debutante director Jasmeet K. Reen was quoted: "...we have a dream cast and the perfect ‘partners in crime’ if I can call them that.
 We couldn't have asked for anything more and now I can't wait to get on the floor!"
 Bhatt added that the film was a powerful story with a lot of humor and doses of dark comedy.

 On her character preparation as 'Badru', Bhatt stated, it was picking up authentic sort of lingo of the area in Byculla, Mumbai which was a mixture of Urdu, English, Hindi and Marathi and heard in film dialogues.
 When she heard the script, she realised it was the time to produce films where she is a pivotal character and with this film, the genre shifted very quickly.
 Bhatt's character also had an essence from the fable The Scorpion and The Frog, where she added: "...little ambiguous for you to decide that who is the bicchu (scorpion) in the story", and she wanted the audience to actually play with and understand.

 In an interview with Outlook Magazine, Mathew stated that the treatment for this role was a trial-and-error attempt, comfortable with his diction in Hindi, where he was clear with expectations of the role in few days of filming.
 Further interviews by Outlook Magazine wherein Varma hinted on the film story: "It will question what you like and don't like.
 It's just going to be a roller coaster.
 Relationships are shown in such a way that you won't know whose side you are going to be after 10 minutes."

 In March 2021, Vishal Bhardwaj and Gulzar were onboarded to compose the original songs for the film By June, Bhatt announced she was preparing for the film and shared a photograph on Instagram to acknowledge the script reading.